 The online missionary training school was developed to equip people that want to serve cross-culturally among unreached people groups.
 UPGs may live across the street while others live across the globe!
 We have networked with the best churches, missions organizations, and Bible schools out there to come up with the most strategic materials we could find to equip laborers to make disciples among all nations.

-Students can work at their own pace but must finish each of the 20 modules in less than three months.
-A part-time student working at a normal, average pace will complete one module each month allowing them to finish the whole program in about a year and a half whereas someone who dedicated themselves full-time to this school could finish in around six months.
-We will check in with students via email and skype to see how they are progressing and provide coaching along the way.
+Students work at their own pace and are encouraged to work through each module in chronological order.
+A part-time student working at a normal, average pace will complete one module each month and complete the whole program in about a year and a half.
+A full-time student could complete the whole program in six months.
+We encourage students to complete each module within one to two months.